moesteelo/Predicting-Temperature-with-CO2-Data/README.md

 # Rising Temperatures: CO2 and Company
-Using complex data to help uncover the leading causes in the rise of temperatures by various CO2 pollutants in the United States

 ## Topic
-We are hoping to explore the relationship between CO2, the climate, and other factors (nitrous oxide per capita, GDP, population, etc.) to predict future CO2 levels/temperatures and consequently understand the how these things will affect our habitat in the years to come.
-We chose this subject as climate change is an unavoidable part of life and being able to understand the ways in which this phenomenon will unfold will be important when planning for the future.
-With this exploration we plan to understand how CO2 emissions and other related factors will affect our habitat.
+We are hoping to explore the relationship between CO2, the climate, and other factors (nitrous oxide per capita, GDP, population, etc.) to see whether or not these factors have an influence on the rising temperatures.
+We selected this question as we hoped to further understand global warming as climate change is becoming an unavoidable part of life.
+With this exploration, we plan to understand how CO2 emissions and other related factors will affect our habitat.

 ## Question We Would like to answer:
 - Do various sources CO2 emissions contribute to the rise in temperature in the US?